|

 Whether you’ve lacked a schedule for your 1 year old all this time or are starting to adjust your schedule, knowing what to include in your daily routine can make such a difference.

 No more wondering if you’re doing (or not doing) enough or second-guessing your choices.
-Now you have a clear path to your days—and yes, even the laundry and meals.
+Now you have a clear rhythm to your days—and yes, even doing the laundry and prepping the meals.

 Get more tips: